 Connectivity is already a ‘vital ingredient for business success’.
 The next generation of connectivity will go further, offering a portfolio of technologies to boost the speed, reduce the latency and improve the capacity of our connections into the digital sphere.
 5G mobile networks are being built, full-fibre broadband is being extended and satellite internet technology is becoming more accessible.

-The potential for next-generation connectivity to enable new businesses models, even in long-established sectors, will be hugely impactful.
+The mass shift to home working necessitated by the coronavirus pandemic has proven beyond doubt that robust and resilient connectivity is critical to modern life.
+Next-generation connectivity will boost these networks yet further, enabling new businesses models, even in long-established sectors.
+It will be hugely impactful.
 But harnessing its benefits requires investment, strategic initiatives, new partnerships and re-designed business processes.

 For some sectors, next-generation connectivity will essentially be a boost to what’s already in place.
 In others, it will be truly transformative – often in combination with other technologies, including:

 - growing the Internet of Things;

 - facilitating artificial intelligence-driven autonomy in transport;

 - enabling remote and efficient management of assets;